Azure/AzureDataLake/docs/GettingStarted.md

 1. Extract the contents of **AzurePS_KonaDataLake.zip**.

 1. Right click on **INSTALL_RunAsAdministrator** and click **Run as administrator**.

+    Important: Sign in with the **same account** as you did earlier to view your subscription ID.

 1. Follow the steps in the installation wizard.